 Let’s try this on a real router.
 First, we will try to access the router without enabling telnet on a device:

-As you can see in the picture above, we can not access a Cisco device using telnet before setting up the password.
+As you can see above, we can not access a Cisco device using telnet before setting up the password.
 Let’s do that:

 Now, let’s try to access our device: